Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Preliminary

 \subsection{Parameter Efficient Tuning (PET)}

-Different \PET methods\footnote{More implementation details are left in \cref{appendix:pet}} are equipped with diverse modules $\theta$.
-These modules are composed of trainable parameters $\mathbf{W}$ that modify the original layers and the corresponding transformations in PLMs.
-To make comparisons, we follow the unified view \cite{he2022towards,hu2022sparse} to re-frame the transformations of all \PET methods as the modifications $\Delta \mathbf{h}$ of specific hidden states in the corresponding PLM's layers as shown in \tableref{table:unified_view},
+Different \PET methods\footnote{More implementation details are left in \cref{appendix:pet}.} are equipped with diverse modules $\theta$ as shown in \figref{fig:the_power_of_scale}.
+These modules are composed of tunable parameters $\mathbf{W}$ that modify the original layers and the corresponding transformations in PLMs.
+To make comparisons, we follow the unified view \cite{he2022towards,hu2022sparse} to re-frame the transformations of all \PET methods as the modifications $\Delta \mathbf{h}$ of specific hidden states in the corresponding PLM's layers as follows:

-In the training process, given a downstream task $\mathcal{D}=\{X,Y\}$, we only optimize all trainable parameters of the module $\theta$ for each \PET method to generate desired outputs $Y$ of a downstream task while freezing the rest of the parameters $\Phi$ in a PLM $\mathcal{M}$, as shown in \figref{fig:a-pet_methods}.
+In the training process, given a downstream task $\mathcal{D}=\{X,Y\}$, we only optimize all tunable parameters of the module $\theta$ for each \PET method to generate desired outputs $Y$ of a downstream task while freezing the rest of the parameters $\Phi$ in a PLM $\mathcal{M}$, as shown in \figref{fig:the_power_of_scale}\footnote{The manipulations, including addition, concatenation, and plugging, are discussed in \cref{ssec:afp_tuning_methods}.}.
 Formally, the training objective is to minimize $\mathcal{L}$ as follows: